smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 ## Configuring the IBM i Digital Certificate Manager (DCM)

-Information and instructions from IBM about \"Securing Telnet with SSL\" can be found at the IBM i Knowledge Center, for example, at this i7.2 documentation URL:
+Information and instructions from IBM about "Securing Telnet with SSL" can be found at the IBM i Knowledge Center, for example, at this i7.2 documentation URL: